python/cpython/Doc/library/shutil.rst

    and metadata of the linked files are copied to the new tree.

-   When *symlinks* is false, if the file pointed by the symlink doesn't exist, a exception will be added in the list of errors raised in a :exc:`Error` exception at the end of the copy process.
+   When *symlinks* is false, if the file pointed by the symlink doesn't exist, an exception will be added in the list of errors raised in an :exc:`Error` exception at the end of the copy process.
    You can set the optional *ignore_dangling_symlinks* flag to true if you want to silence this exception.
 Notice that this option has no effect on platforms that don't support :func:`os.symlink`.